Quidney/Quidney/README.md

-## Hi there 👋

 ## -I'm a C# Programming student.
-# I like working with networking and game developement
+### I like working with networking and game developement
 ## -I have some knowledge of java and C++ as well, but nowhere near my C# experience.

 <!--